LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 Now that your instance and service are running, return to the EC2 Security Group dashboard.
 Here you need to enable web access and remove SSH access.
 This will make your application usable to the world and decrease the risk of unintended access.

-- Find and select your instance's security group
+- Find and select your instance's security group.
-- Select the "Inbound" traffic tab and click "Edit".
+- Select the "Inbound" traffic tab and click "Edit."

 ![](../../materials/week05/lb-cloud/web-security-group.png)

-- Change to "Custom TCP Rule"
+- Change to "Custom TCP Rule."
-- Enter port 8080
+- Enter port 8080.
-- Select "My IP" for Source
+- Select "My IP" for Source.
   - This is where you would typically make the port accessible to the world, but only you need to access the studio instance for now.
-- Click "Save"
+- Click "Save."

 ![](../../materials/week05/lb-cloud/swap-web-for-ssh.png)